vincentarelbundock/Rdatasets/doc/DAAG/rst/mignonette.rst

    .. rubric:: Description
       :name: description

-   Data which compare the heights of crossed plants with self-fertilized plants.
+   Data compare the heights of crossed plants with self-fertilized plants of the wild mignonette *reseda lutea*.
 Plants were paired within the pots in which they were grown, with one on one side and one on the other.

    .. rubric:: Usage
       :name: usage